-The Pentax K-Mount: A Comprehensive Overview
+The Pentax K-Mount: History & Compatibility

 • Supported by K series, M series (except ME F), and LX cameras.

-• Only one camera and one lens used this mount: Pentax ME F and SMC Pentax-AF 35-70/2.8.
+• Only used on the Pentax ME F with the SMC Pentax-AF 35-70 f2.8 lens.

 Later versions of the lens mount had electrical contacts and a drive shaft for autofocus added.
 The drive shaft would connect to an autofocus motor inside a camera body.